intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 The primary feature of the grease design is aimed at the style of negotiation most used in TLS, where the client offers a set of options and the server chooses the one that it most prefers from those that it supports.
-A client that uses grease randomly offers options (usually just one) from a set of reserved values.
+A client that uses grease randomly offers options - usually just one - from a set of reserved values.
 These values are guaranteed to never be assigned real meaning, so the server will never have cause to genuinely select one of these values.